 Rest assured, you will be able to enjoy a great show, fair trade coffee, and delicious desserts once more.
 We just need to take sensible precautions as the covid-19 risk lingers, even though reduced from earlier levels.
 Vaccinations and masks are optional but encouraged.
 If you have covid, have been recently exposed to covid, or if you are experiencing sniffles, cough, sore throat or any other flu-like or cold-like symptoms we request that you remain home.

 Our venue is accessible and we will arrange seating to accommodate any number of wheelchairs, with prior notice not required but very much appreciated so that we can set up the optimal seating arrangement.

-Our audience comes from the Haverhill area as well as Southern Maine, Southern New Hampshire, as well as Boston and suburbs – about a 60-minute drive, although some of you travel for one or two hours or more.
+For over thirty years, beginning in 1988 and until live music was suspended in March 2020 due to the pandemic, and now resuming in October 2022, our audience has been coming from the Haverhill area as well as Southern Maine, Southern New Hampshire, as well as Boston and suburbs – about a 60-minute drive, although some of you traveled for one or two hours or more.
 For those coming from out-of-town: Welcome!
 We hope you will enjoy your time in Haverhill and hope you will come back and visit our city often.

 If you are looking for a wonderful city to vist, locate your business, or make your home, consider Haverhill — “America’s Hometown”!